GFCI outlet making buzzing noise

 Electrical

-The answer to 'GFCI outlet making buzzing noise' is that a buzzing sound from a GFCI (ground fault circuit interrupter) outlet is often caused by a problem with the outlet itself or the electrical wiring connected to it.
-This can indicate an issue that requires attention to prevent potential safety hazards or damage to your home's electrical system.
+The answer to 'GFCI outlet making buzzing noise' is that a buzzing or humming sound coming from a GFCI (ground fault circuit interrupter) outlet is often caused by a problem with the outlet itself or the wiring connected to it.
+This can indicate an issue that requires professional attention.

 Frequently Asked Questions